ceph/ceph/doc/dev/developer_guide/essentials.rst

 Backporting
 -----------

 All bugfixes should be merged to the ``main`` branch before being backported.
 To flag a bugfix for backporting, make sure it has a `tracker issue`_ associated with it and set the ``Backport`` field to a comma-separated list of previous releases (e.g. "hammer,jewel") that you think need the backport.
-The rest (including the actual backporting) will be taken care of by the `Stable Releases and Backports`_ team.
+You are responsible for the backporting of pull requests that you raise.

 .. _`tracker issue`: http://tracker.ceph.com/
-.. _`Stable Releases and Backports`: http://tracker.ceph.com/projects/ceph-releases/wiki

 Dependabot
 ----------